 Physical Changes in Your Body

-Similarly, if you experience hormonal changes due to adrenal gland insufficiency (Addison’s disease) or have low levels of the thyroid hormone, you may be more likely to experience hyponatremia.
+Similarly, if you experience hormonal changes due to adrenal gland insufficiency (Addison’s disease) or have low levels of thyroid hormone, you may be more likely to experience hyponatremia.

 Intense Physical Activity